leiradel/lrcpp/README.md

 # **lrcpp**

-**lrcpp** is a library meant to ease the development of Libretro frontends.
-It has four blocks:
+**lrcpp** is a library meant to ease the development of Libretro front-ends.
+It has three blocks:

-* A `Core` class that can load a Libretro core from disk, and has methods that map 1:1 with the ones of the Libretro API.
+* A `Frontend` class that manages a Libretro core instance via the FSM, and takes care of all the callbacks and environment calls.
+It delegates all functionalities to the component classes, which must be implemented and passed to the `Frontend` instance.
-* A [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) (FSM) that manages the state of the core, preventing it from entering an invalid state or running code before required pre-requisites have been fulfilled.
 * Components, classes that provide front-end functionalities to the core.
-* A `Frontend` class that manages a `Core` instance via the FSM, and takes care of all the callbacks and environment calls.
-It delegates all functionalities to the component classes, which must be implemented and passed to the `Frontend` instance.
+* A [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) (FSM) that manages the state of the core, preventing it from entering an invalid state like running a frame before initializing the core.

 ## Usage